 Public health nurses share their perspectives and experiences working within this field.
 Public health nurses may work within school systems or in senior centers, for example.

 The Oklahoma Board of Nursing provides an overview of common nursing education programs, including a bachelor’s degree, associate degree, and practical nursing programs.

 Explore the field of registered nursing, learning about typical job opportunities, responsibilities, and potential wages, as outlined by the state of Alaska.

 Licensed practical nurses must study to earn licenses to practice nursing, but the educational requirements are less than registered nursing requirements.

-People considering the nursing profession must decide which type of program to pursue for education and training.
+People considering the nursing profession must decide which type of program to pursue education and training.
 The differences between registered nurses and licensed practical nurses will determine jobs available and earning potential.

 A newsletter published by the Iowa Board of Nursing explores some of the limitations for licensed practical nurses to ensure that these nurses practice within their limited scope.